errplanedev/bear/README.md

 # bear
-bear is an unofficial authentication website/api for 3rd party apps using wasteof.money.
+bear is an unofficial authentication website/api for 3rd party apps using wasteof.money, kinda like scratchauth.

 ## use
 coming soon... (probably tomorrow)